The UCR Library offers the Kanopy video streaming service to support the research and teaching needs of UC Riverside faculty and students.

-Previously, listings for individual films were available in the Scotty catalog.
+Previously, listings for individual films were available in the UCR catalog.
 Those listings have now been moved entirely to the Kanopy platform so that library users will have access to the most up-to-date menu of films.

 While it now takes one more click to complete a search, the results should yield a more extensive collection, increasing efficiency for library users.
 In the past, the library would receive catalog updates only once per quarter, whereas Kanopy updates their own website database each week.

 The easiest way to use Kanopy now is to visit: ucr.kanopystreaming.com.

 On campus, that link will allow UCR Library users to search and begin watching films right away.
 Patrons who access Kanopy from an off-campus location will first need to sign in through the VPN.